L/Cpl Raymond John Diehl 11-A-8

 He was a farm hand and member of the United Church.
 He enjoyed hockey, hunting and baseball.
 His hobby was mechanic and he liked reading any books, popular mechanics and he was an extensive reader but moderate taste.
 And he played pool billiards and cards.

-At his headstone: GO FORTH AND TELL THE WONDROUS STORY, HE FOUGHT AND DIED THAT WE MIGHT LIVE
+On his headstone: GO FORTH AND TELL THE WONDROUS STORY, HE FOUGHT AND DIED THAT WE MIGHT LIVE

 His medals were: 1939-45 Star; France Germany Star; War Medal; CVSM & Clasp.